Timothy C. Hain, M.D.

 |Programmable (Analog)||949 -2000$||2200-4000$|

 These prices are typical of the industry, and are similar to those of a used car.
 In fact, hearing aids are often marketed in a very aggressive fashion, similar to cars, by "stand-alone" audiology practices.
 Hearing aid prices also seem to be "fixed" world-wide.
 There are no bargains to be found for hearing aids, and nobody seems to sell used ones at a discount either.
 In other words, hearing aids are basically a monopoly commodity.
 So, expect them to cost a lot !

 Nearly everyone agrees that less expensive methods of obtaining hearing aids -- such as "over-the-counter" are in the best interests of persons with hearing difficulties.
 The cost to make hearing aids is generally thought to be about 10% of their selling price, and the result is that there are some very profitable companies.
 The National Academy of Science, Engineering and Medicine has continued to recommend that the FDA create a new category of device that would be available "over-the-counter" to consumers.
 (Lin et al, 2016).
 We will have to wait for the US government to legislate this issue, but it has been a very long wait already, so don't hold your breath.

 |Socks -- you need a pair||Hearing aids - you don't always need a pair.
 Most of the benefit comes from the first one.|

-In most people, it works best to put the hearing aid on the better ear.
+In most people, it works best to put the hearing aid on the better ear, as long as both ears have some deficit.
 You can always get a second one.